-- Stage 2 If the negative behaviour continues then the child is given a yellow card. - Stage 3 If the negative behaviour continues then the child is given a further yellow card and is moved to another class.
-(This would usually be the parallel year group class). - Stage 4 By this stage if the negative behaviour continues, a teacher gives the child a red card and may decide to place him/her in Time Out.
+Stage 2 - If the negative behaviour continues then the child is given a yellow card.

+Stage 3 - If the negative behaviour continues then the child is given a further yellow card and is moved to another class.
+(This would usually be the parallel year group class).

+Stage 4 - By this stage if the negative behaviour continues, a teacher gives the child a red card and may decide to place him/her in Time Out.
 The child is then sent to the Phase Leader or Headteacher for a restorative meeting where strategies are suggested and there is an official log of the meeting and incident.
 The child then takes a copy of the form home to discuss with their parents and strategies to overcome the issue are agreed, signed and returned to the Phase Leader or Headteacher the following day.
-The parents are informed at the earliest convenience and issues are discussed by the class teacher.
+The parents are informed at a suitable time and issues are discussed by the class teacher.